ORNL/Equilipy/docs/index.md

 [View Equilipy on GitHub][equilipy]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---

-## Getting started

-For details, check out [Features and example][features].
-Running the first example is as simple as:

 ## Quick Installation

 Installation using `pip` is available for `equilipy`.